-We’ll start our guide by looking at what corn snakes like to eat.
-We take a look at what they might choose to eat in the wild, and which foods you should avoid giving them altogether.
-We’ll then detail a corn snake’s dietary requirements and how often corn snakes should be fed.
+We’ll start by looking at what corn snakes like to eat, and which foods you should avoid feeding corns completely.
+We’ll then detail a corn’s dietary requirements and how often corn snakes should be fed.

-Corn snakes are natural constrictor snakes.
-This means that they catch their prey first with their mouth, but squeeze it to death rather than poisoning it.
+Corn snakes are constrictor snakes.
+This means that they catch their prey first with their mouth, but squeeze it to death rather than envenomation.

 Corn snakes lack any functional venom and are harmless to humans.
-Their teeth are too small to do you severe damage, although a bite will hurt, so don’t feed them by hand.
+Their teeth are too small to do you severe damage, although a bite from a corn snake will hurt, so don’t feed them by hand.

-As you can probably figure out, corn snakes prefer live prey.
-However, you can teach pet snakes, corn snakes included, to eat frozen food too.
-You can this link get a 50-pack of frozen fuzzy mice by UGRodents on Amazon (by clicking on the link).
-This will take care of your snake’s food requirements for many months.
-Just store the food away in your freezer!
+Corn snakes prefer live prey.
+However, you can teach corn snakes to eat pre-thawed frozen food.
+You can get a 50-pack of frozen fuzzy mice by UGRodents on Amazon.
+This will take care of your snake’s food requirements for several months.
+Just store the food away in your freezer.

 What do Corn Snakes Eat in the Wild?

 A corn snake’s favorite food in the wild is small, live rodents.
-Scientifically speaking, corn snakes are referred to as rat snakes because their natural diet consists mostly of rodents, birds, tiny frogs and similar.
-They even got their name because of their chosen diet.
+Corn snakes are referred to as rat snakes because their natural diet consists mostly of rodents, birds, and tiny frogs.

-Historically, they were most easily found near granaries and other food stores, where they could catch the rats and mice that lived nearby.
+Corn snakes were most commonly found near granaries and other food stores, where they could catch the rats and mice that lived nearby.

 Because corn snakes are a North American species, they don’t feed on tropical rodents or animals in the wild.
 And the smaller the snake, the smaller the prey.
-Young corn snakes feed primarily on new-born mice, which is easily reflected in their diet at home too.
+Young corn snakes feed primarily on newborn mice.

 Corn snakes are obligate carnivores.
 This means that they have to eat meat in their diet.
-If you fed them on vegetables and gave them nothing else, they wouldn’t be getting the nutrients they need.
+If you fed them on vegetables and gave them nothing else, they wouldn’t be getting the nutrients that they need to thrive.

 Can Corn Snakes Eat Eggs?

-In the wild, alongside their general diet of small rodents, they eat little birds’ eggs (e.g., quail eggs) that offer good nutritional value and are the right size.
-You can, therefore, feed them small eggs as a treat every now and again.
+In the wild, alongside their diet of small rodents, they eat little birds’ eggs (e.g., quail eggs) that offer good nutritional value and are the right size.
+You can feed them small eggs as a treat every now and again.

 Can Corn Snakes Eat Fish?